About

 Born in Mumbai

-Atelier in Brussels
+Atelier in Zuid-Holland

 After majoring in both Art History and Management, I worked as a deputy director in the arts at the Flemish Communal Commission in Brussels.
 While pursuing a career in academia, I enrolled in a carpentry course and eventually started working full-time as an apprentice.
 After two years of acquiring experience in furniture making and timber framing, I founded STRYD with the ambition to challenge the way we understand furniture.